Welcome to Start TODAY. Sign up for our Start TODAY newsletter to join the 30-day challenge and receive daily inspiration sent to your inbox.

 From there, Baker moved her runs outdoors.
 She was a New York City transplant and wanted to use her runs to explore the city.
 By Thanksgiving 2021, she ran her first 5k, a turkey trot.

 After that, a neighbor recommended she join a group run.
 Initially, Baker felt unsure about the prospect of running in a group.
 “That was really intimidating, because I had the mentality that I was such a newbie and I was going to go run with other people.
 It was a lot for someone who came from a mindset of being ashamed and upset with my physical body.
-But something inside me kept saying, ‘You gotta do it,'” Baker said.
+But something inside me kept saying, ‘You gotta do it,'” Baker says.

 Gradually, she increased her running to walking ratio so that she could run a half-marathon in March.
 “That was the worst run of my entire life.
 But I learned so much from that.
-I had to use each experience when I wasn’t necessarily happy or proud and grow with it,” she said.
+I had to use each experience when I wasn’t necessarily happy or proud and grow with it,” she says.
 Again, Baker found that the long-term gains she was experiencing helped keep her going when she was uncomfortable in the short-term.

 Baker got the opportunity to run the New York City marathon in early November as a fundraiser for Be the Match, an organization that helps match bone marrow donors and recipients.
-“I felt like, ‘What did I get myself signed up for?’” she said.
+“I felt like, ‘What did I get myself signed up for?’” she says.
 “But deep down, I wanted to do it, and I knew I was doing it for an amazing cause.”

 She created a training plan that worked for her busy life and added a few miles every weekend.
 “I still had to go to work every day.
-I still had to take care of my children, and I still had things to do, so I knew I had to tailor my plan,” she said.
+I still had to take care of my children, and I still had things to do, so I knew I had to tailor my plan,” she says.
 “I work out a lot, but it helps me be a better mother, a better nurse and a better person.”

 She pays attention to her body when she eats